-The second smallest and by far the sleepiest state capital in the country, Pierre (pop.
-13,646; pronounced “PEER”) is an odd amalgam of South Dakota characteristics.
+The second-smallest and by far the sleepiest state capital in the country, Pierre (pop.
+13,980; pronounced “PEER”) is an odd amalgam of South Dakota characteristics.
 Part farm town, part railroad town, and best of all, part river town, Pierre accurately embodies South Dakota’s dominant activities.
-Located at nearly the geographic center of the state, quiet, easy Pierre is filled with natural attractions and totally lacking in the usual power-broker trappings of other state-capital cities.
+Located nearly at the geographic center of the state, quiet, easy-going Pierre is filled with natural attractions and totally lacking in the usual power-broker trappings of other state-capital cities.

-Pierre’s one not-to-be-missed stop is the excellent South Dakota Cultural Heritage Center (900 Governor’s Dr., 605/773-3458, daily, $4 adults), built into the side of a hill on the north side of town.
-A startling and beautiful structure, it is designed to be a modern evocation of a traditional, energy-efficient Native American dwelling.
-Inside, the museum has the usual interpretive historical displays of native and pioneer cultures, with a focus on the Sioux tribes and the battles for the Black Hills region.
-A glass case holds the actual lead plate the brothers Louis-Joseph and Francois Verendrye, the first Europeans to explore what’s now South Dakota, left behind when they claimed the entire territory for France in 1743.
+Pierre’s one not-to-be-missed stop is the excellent South Dakota Cultural Heritage Center (900 Governors Dr., 605/773-3458, daily, $4), built into the side of a hill on the north side of town.
+A startling and beautiful structure, it is designed to be a modern evocation of a traditional energy-efficient Native American dwelling.
+Inside, the museum has the usual interpretive historical displays of indigenous and pioneer cultures, with a focus on the Sioux people and the battles for the Black Hills region.
+A glass case holds the actual lead plate the brothers Louis-Joseph and François de La Vérendrye, the first Europeans to explore what’s now South Dakota, left behind when they claimed the entire territory for France in 1743.

-At the center of town, the state capitol grounds are a verdant island of tranquility with an arboretum, walking trails, and the Flaming Fountain Memorial, dedicated to South Dakotans who have fought for their country in time of war.
-The fountain sits on a lake that is home to thousands of migrating winter waterfowl.
+At the center of town, the state capitol grounds are a verdant island of tranquility with an arboretum, walking trails, and the Flaming Fountain Memorial, dedicated to South Dakotans who have fought for their country in times of war.
+The fountain sits on the shore of a lake that is home to thousands of migrating winter waterfowl.

-For travel-weary road hogs, especially those traveling with children, the coolest museum has to be the hands-on South Dakota Discovery Center (805 W. Sioux Ave., 605/224-8295, daily, $4 adults), in the old Pierre Municipal Power & Light building, with loads of science exhibits and an aquarium full of Missouri River fish.
+For travel-weary road hogs, especially those traveling with children, the coolest museum has to be the hands-on South Dakota Discovery Center (805 W. Sioux Ave., 605/224-8295, daily, $4), in the old Pierre Municipal Power & Light building, with loads of science exhibits.

-The nicest place to eat is La Minestra (106 E. Dakota Ave., 605/224-8090), a surprisingly cozy and elegant bistro in a restored 1880s building that during its storied history has housed a funeral parlor, a card room, and a country western saloon.
+The nicest place to eat is La Minestra (106 E. Dakota Ave., 605/224-8090), a surprisingly cozy and elegant bistro in a restored 1880s building that during its storied history has housed a funeral parlor, a card room, and a country-western saloon.
 The sophisticated Italian specialties make this one of the nicest restaurants you’ll find along the 100th meridian.
 There’s also a pretty good steakhouse next door, Mad Mary’s (605/224-6469).
-If beef is what you live for, you’ll also want to try the local landmark Myril Arch’s Cattleman’s Club Steakhouse (605/224-9774), one of the country’s great cowboy haunts, six miles or so east of town along the river via Hwy-34.
+If beef is what you live for, you’ll also want to try the local landmark Cattleman’s Club Steakhouse (605/224-9774), one of the country’s great cowboy haunts, 6 mi (9.6 km) or so east of town along the river via Hwy-34.